The Lord He is One

 — Job 20:2

 Verse 24 of Psalm 139 gives a clue to the possible source of our anxious thoughts when the Psalmist asks the Lord to see if there be any "wicked" way in him.
 This particular Hebrew word translated wicked is not the common word that translates as such.
 This word is actually rooted in a term that is associated with idolatry.
 What David is asking in this Psalm is for the Lord to see if any grievous, idolatrous ways are causing such an anxious distraction.

 Elijah confronts the people concerning this division when he says

-The true prescription for this malady is found in the second use of the word for "anxiety" in the scriptures.
+The right prescription for this malady is found in the second use of the word for "anxiety" in the Scriptures.